Why Is Lakshmi Puja Celebrated on Diwali

 Why Is Lakshmi Puja Celebrated on Diwali?

 This festival has a deep cultural context: people clean their homes, illuminate every corner, and spread joy—creating an environment fit for Lakshmi Puja on Diwali.
-The clean, bright surroundings reflect our willingness to welcome positivity and abundance.
+The clean, bright surroundings reflect positive energy.
+Dive into Lakshmi Puja 2025 to understand its significance, pujan vidhi, shubh muhurat, and more.

 Historical & Mythological Background of Lakshmi Puja